 This is what my mom has to say about her blog, “I would like all Christian women to pause regularly in the midst of their busy lives and think about what choices they are making with their time.
 Are they living their lives in a way that will most profoundly influence the next generation to love and follow the Lord Jesus Christ?
 This means being there; fully (not distracted by too many activities or even church commitments).
 I am encouraging women everywhere to get a bit more introspective, to recognize their great worth in God’s kingdom, to learn to say “no” to false guilt and “yes” to joy and peace.”

 Check out her inspirational articles and advice on practical living!

 (In the meantime, I’ll get back to working on MY posts.)

 Meal number eight – Friday dinner

-This ends “the challenge”.
+This ends the Feed the Family Challenge.
 My dad is home now so he and Rosie will be taking care of feeding the kids tomorrow!
 Rosie has plans for breakfast that involve using up a bunch of frozen berries and some spinach…

 Keep an eye out for my next “mini series” – Why Fat IS Good For You!

 Success!
 This was easy and fabulously tasty… Chili Pie!
 My sister helped me make corn bread (she even found a good recipe in her Boxcar Children Cookbook by Diane Blain), and we topped a pie pan full of leftover chili with the corn bread batter.